Akhathuto/Edgtec-Trends/README.md

 5.  **AI-Generated Content & User Responsibility:**
     -   **Ownership:** You retain all ownership rights to the content you generate using the application's AI tools ("User Content").
     -   **Responsibility:** You are solely responsible for the User Content you generate, publish, and use.
 You must review all AI-generated content for accuracy and appropriateness before use.
-    -   **Disclaimer:** AI-generated content may contain inaccuracies, errors, or reflect biases from its training data.
-EDGTEC makes no warranties regarding the accuracy, reliability, or suitability of AI-generated content.
+    -   **Disclaimer:** AI-generated content may contain inaccuracies, errors, or reflect biases from its training data. utrend makes no warranties regarding the accuracy, reliability, or suitability of AI-generated content.
 It is your responsibility to ensure your final content complies with all applicable platform policies (e.g., YouTube's Terms of Service).

 6.  **Subscription & Payments:** The application offers free and paid plans.
 By subscribing to a paid plan, you agree to pay the specified fees.
 All payments are processed through secure third-party gateways.